-We talked to Gian Franco Rojas, CEO at Viutify on how it offers everything that a salon needs and here is what he said about it.
+Gian Franco Rojas, CEO at Viutify tells us how it offers everything that a beauty salon needs.

 First of all, how are you and your family doing in these COVID-19 times?